matrix-org/pantalaimon/README.md

 ===========

 Pantalaimon is an end-to-end encryption aware Matrix reverse proxy daemon.
-Pantalaimon acts as a good man in the midle that handles the encryption for you.
+Pantalaimon acts as a good man in the middle that handles the encryption for you.

 Messages are transparently encrypted and decrypted for clients inside of pantalaimon.